oVirt/ovirt-site/source/feature/design/storagelivemigration.html.md

 ## GUI

 No major gui modification are required.
-The action to move a VM from one strage to an other should be enabled also when the VM is running, in such case the engine will issue a live block migration.
+The action to move a VM from one storage to an other should be enabled also when the VM is running, in such case the engine will issue a live block migration.

 ![](StorageLiveMigrationGUI.png "StorageLiveMigrationGUI.png")